 The situation is not to be confused with that in which the concept of phlogiston was "replaced" by that of oxygen.
 We did not, in fact, dispense with the concept of phlogiston.
 We can still talk about it now.
-What was rejected there was the claim that something satisfies this notion.
+What we rejected was the claim that something satisfies this notion.
 We now think that nothing does; in consequence, the concept is of no scientific use.
+(Essentially the same must be said about the naive notion of set, by defenders of consistent set theories such as ZF.)